-The biggest contributors to performance were mostly companies that will likely continue to benefit from faster adoption curves as a result of the COVID Pandemic.
-West Pharmaceutical Services Inc. (WST, +49.35%) manufactures packaging and delivery systems for biologics and is a natural monopoly designed into FDA approvals.
-Catalent Inc. (CTLT, +41.10%) is a contract manufacturing organization (CMO) for drugs, exposed to the movement to increased outsourcing due to more stringent FDA regulations and trends toward more specialized drugs with more complex manufacturing processes.
-Repligen Corp.
-(RGEN, +28.04%) is a biopharma pure-play focused on the provision of advanced bioprocessing solutions to the biologic drug development industry.
-The company is a key provider of protein products central to the monoclonal antibody development process, as well as hardware for upstream and downstream workflows.
+Two of the biggest contributors to performance were mostly companies that will likely continue to benefit from faster adoption curves as a result of the COVID Pandemic.
+West Pharmaceutical Services Inc. (WST, +49.60%) manufactures packaging and delivery systems for biologics and is a natural monopoly designed into FDA approvals.
+Catalent Inc. (CTLT, +41.66%) is a contract manufacturing organization (CMO) for drugs, exposed to the movement to increased outsourcing due to more stringent FDA regulations and trends toward more specialized drugs with more complex manufacturing processes.

-WPX Energy Inc. (WPX, +109.18%) is a low-cost oil producer and was a rare portfolio holding that benefitted from the "dash for trash," as oil prices rebounded from -\$40/barrel to +\$40/barrel and credit spreads dropped with the Fed stimulus.
+WPX Energy Inc. (WPX, +109.73%) is a low-cost oil producer and was a rare portfolio holding that benefitted from the "dash for trash," as oil prices rebounded from -\$40/barrel to +\$40/barrel and credit spreads dropped with the Fed stimulus.